Spinon confinement and deconfinement in spin-1 chains: Spinons and matrix product states

 then this state falls apart into a sum of two states where the first state has $j_1$ half-integer, $j_2$ integer and so forth, and the second state contains the other representations.
 Therefore, for describing a singlet ground state for an $s=1/2$ spin chain, we need at least a two-site unit cell, where we alternate between half-integer and integer representations:

 where $j_1$ ($j_2$) only has half-integer (integer) representations, or vice versa.
-This result implies that an MPS cannot describe a unique ground state of a spin-1/2 chain, a result that is closely connected to the Lieb-Schultz-Mattis theorem \cite{Lieb1961, Oshikawa2000}, stating that a spin-1/2 chain cannot host a unique gapped ground state.
+This result implies that an MPS cannot describe a unique ground state of a spin-1/2 chain, a result that is closely connected to the Lieb-Schultz-Mattis theorem \cite{Lieb1961, Oshikawa2000}, stating that a spin-1/2 chain cannot host a non-degenerate ground state with a gapped spectrum.
 Here we find that an MPS representation for a ground state necessarily breaks translation invariance, and, therefore that the translated state is an equally good ground-state approximation.
 The simplest example of an $\SU(2)$-invariant MPS on a spin-1/2 chain is the Majumdar-Ghosh state \cite{Majumdar1969a, Majumdar1969b}, which is obtained by interchanging $j=0$ and $j=\frac{1}{2}$ representations on the virtual bonds.
 The situation for integer spin chains is very different.
 Haldane famously showed that spin-1 chains typically have a unique ground state with a finite excitation gap \cite{Haldane1983a, Haldane1983b}.
-Using the MPS framework, it was shown that spin-1 chains host symmetry-protected topological (SPT) phases \cite{Pollmann2010, Chen2011, Schuch2011} that are characterized by a string-order parameter, spin-1/2 edge states and even degeneracies in the ground-state entanglement spectrum.
+Using the MPS framework, it was shown that spin-1 chains host symmetry-protected topological (SPT) phases \cite{Pollmann2010, Chen2011, Schuch2011} that are characterized by a string-order parameter, spin-1/2 edge states and a ground-state entanglement spectrum with even degeneracies.
 The transition to a trivial phase can only occur through a phase transition.
 Here, the simplest example is the Affleck-Kennedy-Lieb-Tasaki state \cite{Affleck1987, Affleck1988}, obtained by taking only $j=\frac{1}{2}$ representations on the bonds.
 The characteristic difference between an SPT phase and a trivial phase is again clearly seen in the MPS description of the $\SU(2)$-invariant ground state.
 For a spin-1 chain, the MPS tensors necessarily have virtual representations $j_1$ and $j_2$ with the property

 This implies that $j_1$ and $j_2$ are either both half-integer or both integer.
 This implies that MPS representations of ground states are possible using a one-site unit cell